awsdocs/aws-secrets-manager-docs/doc-source/best-practices.md

 }
 ```

-## Improve Performance by Using the AWS provided Client\-side Caching Components<a name="best-practice_client-caching-components"></a>
+## Improving Performance by Using the AWS provided Client\-side Caching Components<a name="best-practice_client-caching-components"></a>

-To use your secrets most efficiently, you should not simply retrieve the secret value from Secrets Manager every time you need to use its credentials\.
-Instead, use a Secrets Manager client component that knows how to cache your secrets and update them only when required because of rotation\.
+To use your secrets most efficiently, you should not simply retrieve the secret value from Secrets Manager every time you need to use the credentials\.
+Instead, use a supported Secrets Manager client component to cache your secrets and update them only when required because of rotation\.
 AWS has created such client components for you and made them available as open\-source\.
-For more information, see [Use the AWS\-developed open source client\-side caching components to improve performance and reduce your costs](manage_retrieve-secret.md#use-client-side-caching-components)
+For more information, see [Using the AWS\-developed open source client\-side caching components](use-client-side-caching.md#use-client-side-caching-components)

-## Mitigate the Risks of Logging and Debugging Your Lambda Function<a name="best-practice_lamda-debug-statements"></a>
+## Mitigating the Risks of Logging and Debugging Your Lambda Function<a name="best-practice_lamda-debug-statements"></a>

 When you create a custom Lambda rotation function to support your Secrets Manager secret, be careful about including debugging or logging statements in your function\.
 These statements can cause information in your function to be written to CloudWatch\.
-Ensure that this logging of information to CloudWatch doesn't include any of the sensitive data that's stored in the encrypted secret value\.
-Also, if you do choose to include any such statements in your code during development for testing and debugging purposes, make sure that you remove those lines from the code before it's used in production\.
-Also, remember to remove any logs that include sensitive information that was collected during development after it's no longer needed\.
+Ensure the logging of information to CloudWatch doesn't include any of the sensitive data stored in the encrypted secret value\.
+Also, if you do choose to include any such statements in your code during development for testing and debugging purposes, make sure you remove those lines from the code before using the code in production\.
+Also, remember to remove any logs including sensitive information collected during development after you no longer need it\.

-These kinds of logging and debug statements aren't included in any of the Lambda functions that AWS provides for [supported databases](intro.md#full-rotation-support)\.
+The Lambda functions provided by AWS and [supported databases](intro.md#full-rotation-support) don't include logging and debug statements\.

-## Mitigate the Risks of Using the AWS CLI to Store Your Secrets<a name="best-practice_cli-exposure-risks"></a>
+## Mitigating the Risks of Using the AWS CLI to Store Your Secrets<a name="best-practice_cli-exposure-risks"></a>

 When you use the AWS Command Line Interface \(AWS CLI\) to invoke AWS operations, you enter those commands in a command shell\.
 For example, you can use the Windows command prompt or Windows PowerShell, or the Bash or Z shell, among others\.
-Many of these command shells include functionality that's designed to increase productivity\.
-But this functionality could be used to compromise your secrets\.
-For example, in most shells, you can use the up arrow key to see the last command that was entered\.
-This *command history* feature could be exploited by anyone who walks up to your unsecured session\.
-Also, other utilities that work in the background might have access to your command parameters \(with the intended goal of helping you get your tasks done more efficiently\)\.
-To mitigate such risks, ensure that you take the following steps:
+Many of these command shells include functionality designed to increase productivity\.
+But this functionality can be used to compromise your secrets\.
+For example, in most shells, you can use the up arrow key to see the last entered command\.
+The *command history* feature can be exploited by anyone who accesses your unsecured session\.
+Also, other utilities that work in the background might have access to your command parameters, with the intended goal of helping you perform your tasks more efficiently\.
+To mitigate such risks, ensure you take the following steps:
 + Always lock your computer when you walk away from your console\.
-+ Uninstall or disable console utilities that you don't need or no longer use\.
++ Uninstall or disable console utilities you don't need or no longer use\.
-+ Ensure that both the shell and the remote access program \(if you are using one\) don't log the commands you type\.
++ Ensure the shell or the remote access program, if you are using one or the other, don't log typed commands \.
-+ Use techniques to pass parameters that aren't captured by shell's command history\.
-The following example shows how you can type the secret text into a text file, which is then passed to the AWS Secrets Manager command and immediately destroyed\.
-This means that the secret text isn't captured by the typical shell history\.
++ Use techniques to pass parameters not captured by the shell command history\.
+The following example shows how you can type the secret text into a text file, and then pass the file to the AWS Secrets Manager command and immediately destroy the file\.
+This means the typical shll history doesn't capture the secret text\.

-  The following example shows typical Linux commands \(your shell might require slightly different commands\):
+  The following example shows typical Linux commands but your shell might require slightly different commands:

   ```
   $ touch secret.txt                                                                           # Creates an empty text file
   $ chmod go-rx secret.txt                                                                     # Restricts access to the file to only the user
   $ cat > secret.txt                                                                           # Redirects standard input (STDIN) to the text file
-  ThisIsMyTopSecretPassword^Z                                                                  # Everything the user types from this point up to the CTRL-Z (^Z) is saved in the file
+  ThisIsMyTopSecretPassword^Z                                                                  # Everything the user types from this point up to the CTRL-D (^D) is saved in the file
   $ aws secretsmanager create-secret --name TestSecret --secret-string file://secret.txt       # The Secrets Manager command takes the --secret-string parameter from the contents of the file
   $ shred -u secret.txt                                                                        # The file is destroyed so it can no longer be accessed.
   ```